MA in Education FAQ

 Who should apply?

-This program is open to candidates who have completed a baccalaureate degree, obtained teaching certification and have continuing interest to increase professional knowledge and competence in the field of education.
+This program is open to candidates who have completed a baccalaureate degree, obtained teaching certification and have continued interest to increase professional knowledge and competence in the field of education.
 Our MA in Education program provides quality professional opportunities that will help you influence decision-making in the classroom, schools and communities where you teach.
 It will also prepare you to handle a wide range of instructional and non-instructional tasks.

 How long is the program?

 Candidates have 6 years from admission to complete the program.
 Many candidates complete the program in 3-4 years.
-Candidates seeking certifications complete the program in less time.
+Candidates seeking certifications only complete the program in less time.

 How many candidates are in the program?

 There are 120 candidates enrolled in the program and more than 100 candidates taking classes for re-certification.
 Many of these candidates are in the process of applying to the program.
 Candidates may take up to 9 credits before applying to the program.
 Each class will have approximately 10-25 students.
 Small classes help to ensure excellent educational experiences and allow faculty opportunities to interact one on one with students as mentors.